-- In 2013, seniors receive a 52.5 percent on brand-name prescription drugs and a 21 percent discount on generic drugs, which is applied at the pharmacy.
+- In 2015, seniors receive a 55 percent discount on brand-name prescription drugs and a 35 percent discount on generic drugs, which is applied at the pharmacy.
 Below are the amounts that beneficiaries will pay for their medications until the donut hole is closed in 2020.

 o 2015: 45 percent for brand-names and 65 percent for generics

 o 2016: 45 percent for brand-names and 58 percent for generics